cyber-solutions-centre/intro-to-programming/README.md

 ## Finishing this session

 Understanding the concepts covered in this session is vital as we will be building on them next week and making more advanced programs.
-To finish this session, take a look at [learning activity #9: The General Store].
+To finish this session, take a look at [learning activity #9: The General Store](https://github.com/cyber-solutions-centre/intro-to-programming/blob/main/activities/9-the-general-store/README.md).

-Also, make sure to review the additional resources on the VLE as a part of your independent learning.
+Also, if you haven't already, **make sure to commit and push your changes before finishing the session**.
+Ask the facilitator if you are unsure how to do this.